ymyke/cardio/README.md

 - Implement some skills that have an influence on the decks (e.g., fertility, Ouroboros, unkillable, ...) and see if they work well with the current deck implementation.

+- Can we add the new fire and spirits placement logic to the hypo-driven tests?

 # Architectural considerations

+- Should I rethink the whole view after all?
+Simply redraw the entire model whenever necessary.
+But in the buffer and/or on a second screen so there is no flicker?
+(Is that possible w/ asciimatics?)
 - Rethink how the session module works.
 Maybe get rid of it?
 Maybe have a common way tests get set up in a central test module and a way sandbox.py sets up the game and get rid of session altogether? -- But would need some module that grants access to